WWII: Poland to open new front in EU clash

 The European Commission has threatened to impose EU Council voting sanctions and fines on Poland over its judicial reforms and its refusal to respect Council votes.

-The Commission triggered its so called Rule of Law procedure against Warsaw after Law and Justice tried to seize control over Poland’s constitutional tribunal and wider judicial appointments.
+The Commission triggered its so called Rule of Law procedure against Warsaw after Law and Justice tried to seize control of Poland’s constitutional tribunal and supreme court.

-Poland’s refusal to obey an EU court order to stop logging in the primeval Bialowierza forest would also be taken into account in the potential sanctions, the Commission said in Brussels on Wednesday.
+Poland’s refusal to obey an EU court order to stop logging in the primeval Bialowierza forest could also form grounds for sanctions, the Commission said in Brussels on Wednesday.

 The EU fines could come after Poland refused to take in asylum seekers from Greece or Italy despite being outvoted on binding quotas.

-Kaczynski’s vendetta against European Council chief and former Polish leader, Donald Tusk, has also contributed to the nasty atmosphere.
+Kaczynski’s vendetta against European Council chief and former Polish leader, Donald Tusk, has added to the toxic atmosphere.

-Tusk will, once again, answer a prosecutor’s questions in Warsaw on Thursday over his alleged collusion with Russia in the 2010 Smolensk air disaster in which Kaczynski’s twin brother and the then Polish president, Lech Kaczynski, lost his life.
+Tusk will, once again, answer questions in Warsaw on Thursday in a probe into his alleged collusion with Russia in the 2010 Smolensk air disaster in which Kaczynski’s twin brother and the then Polish president, Lech Kaczynski, lost his life.

-The German government reacted to news of the Law and Justice campaign on Wednesday by saying that the subject of WWII claims was closed.
+The German government reacted to news of the Law and Justice initiative on Wednesday by saying that the subject of WWII claims was closed.

 Germany "has made significant reparations for general war damage, including to Poland, and is still paying significant compensation for Nazi wrongdoing,” Ulrike Demmer, a government spokeswoman said.

-The ruling Syriza party in Greece has also claimed billions in WWII debts from Germany as part of its EU bailout negotiations, but to little avail.
+The ruling Syriza party in Greece also claimed billions in WWII debt from Germany in its EU bailout negotiations, but to little avail.

-The Italian supreme court ruled 10 years ago that Germany should compensate relatives of victims of a Nazi massacre in 1944, but Germany did not pay out.
+The Italian supreme court said 10 years ago Germany should compensate relatives of the victims of a Nazi massacre in 1944, but Germany did not pay.

-Erika Steinbach, a politician from German chancellor Angela Merkel’s CDU party, back in 2007 had called for Poland to compensate Germans who were expelled from Polish territory after the war ended, but Merkel forced her project off the rails.
+Erika Steinbach, a politician from German chancellor Angela Merkel’s CDU party, in 2007 called for Poland to compensate Germans whom it expelled from Polish territory after the war, but Merkel forced the project off the rails.